ToAFinish/addressverification/flows/README.md

 You are now ready to test it out!

-## FLOW VERIFYING AND ADDRESS WITHOUT SAVING
+## FLOW VERIFYING AN ADDRESS WITHOUT SAVING

 In order to use this flow, you will need to set up a Lightning component.